genericgitrepos/ICPE24-EdgeCaching/README.md

 ### Additional args:

 - `--file-path=`: Specifies the path to the trace file to use for the simulation.
-- `--concurrency=`: Sets the concurrency level for the simulation.
 - `--verbose`: Enables verbose logging.
 If set to true, additional debug information will be printed.
 - `--rounds=`: Specifies the number of rounds for the simulation.
 - `--cache-size=`: Sets the cache size in bytes for the simulation.